qucontrol/krotov/docs/06_krotovs_method.rst

 approximate :math:`\epsilon^{(i+1)}(t) \approx \epsilon^{(i)}(t)` on the right hand side, in other words, we assume :math:`\Abs{\Delta \epsilon(t)} \ll \Abs{\epsilon(t)}`.
-This can can be ensured by choosing a sufficiently large value for $\lambda_a$.
+This can be ensured by choosing a sufficiently large value for $\lambda_a$.

 The functional :math:`J_T` enters the update equation only implicitly in the boundary condition for the backward propagated co-state,